abdul-Basit-Saeed/data-science/README.md

+# pyhton files

-# In this all pyhton related files for learning is present
+In this all pyhton related files for learning is present:
-# Machine learning
+Machine learning
-# Pandas
+Pandas
-# Numpy
+Numpy
-# Matplot lib
+Matplot lib